Updated: August 15, 2022

 Do Criminal Defense Lawyers Take Payments?

 Whether a lawyer will take payments depends on the lawyer.
 I try not to take payments on my cases.
-I have been burned too many times by people who promise to pay and never do.
-I have learned my lesson.
-I know that these people have good intentions, but when they find themselves struggling, my fee is not their first priority.
-There are always exceptions based on my relationship with someone, but if I don’t know you, I am not going to take a payment plan.
-And, if a client is looking at jail or prison, I absolutely will not take payments.
-It is hard to work and pay a lawyer when someone is in jail, right?
+I have been burned many times by people who promise to pay and never do.
+I believe that people have good intentions, but when they find themselves struggling, my fee is not their first priority.
+There are always exceptions based on my relationship with someone, but if I don’t know you, I am normally not going to take a payment plan unless you have a guarantor.
+And, if a client is looking at jail or prison, I will not take payments unless a family member has guaranteed the fee.

 Contact a Criminal Defense Lawyer